How to optimize your store for performance

 Many merchants use Google PageSpeed or similar tools to evaluate their performance.
 Shopify also recently launched a built-in tool allowing one to get a performance score.

 While focusing on performance is essential (everyone loves fast websites), the truth is that the theme is always never the reason for slow performance here.
 All our themes are being developed with performance in mind: we are using small, compact, and optimized code.

 Despite this, your store performance may suffer over time.
 Here are various pieces of advice that you should absolutely follow if you want your performance to stay good.

 - Always optimize your images.
 We can't emphasize enough on this!
 So many people are uploading very heavy images.
-Images are, 99% of the time, the only performance issue that you should care about.
-To do that, make sure that you upload your images before uploading them to Shopify (you can use this tool for JPG images, or this one for PNG images).
-If you already have a lot of images uploaded in your store, you could try an app such as Crush Pics.
+Images are, 99% of the time, the only performance issue you should care about.
+To do that, ensure you optimize your images before uploading them to Shopify (you can use this tool for JPG images or this one for PNG images).
+If you already have a lot of images uploaded to your store, you could try an app such as Crush Pics.

 - Be careful with large images: it may be tempting to upload extremely large images (like 3000 px wide or bigger) to have the best quality possible.
 However, the larger the image is, the more time it will take to load.
 For instance, instead of a 3000px wide image for your slideshow, try uploading a 2000px image instead.
 If the quality is acceptable for you, it is probably a good trade-off to do.
 Remember that most customers will not zoom into most of your images.